deliodamin/uniritter-node-2016/README.md

-Sample code for the node.js-based web engineering classes at UniRitter.
+Sample code for the node.js-based web engineering classes at UniRitter 2016.